Installing Authentication Verifier Agent on Linux in Acunetix 360 (RedHat Distribution)

 • User(s) must have root privileges to run the required commands.

-Step 1.
-Downloading the authentication verifier agent
+1. Download the authentication verifier agent

-How to download the authentication verifier agent
+2. Install the authentication verifier agent

 1. Log in to Acunetix 360.

-Step 2.
-Installing authentication verifier agent
+Step 2: Install the authentication verifier agent

 1. Open a terminal window.

-2. Install the dependent packages (Ignore this step for Fedora distribution):
+2. Install the dependent packages (ignore this step for Fedora distribution):

-sudo yum install -y epel-release
+sudo dnf install -y epel-release

 1. Update operating system application repositories: